Susie-D/dotnet-pet-hotel-assignment/README.md

 ### Stretch Goals

   - Have fun with the styling!
 Change things around, swap colors/fonts/textures, etc.
+  - Be able to count and show how many Pets are assoicated with Owners -- The front end is setup to recieve it already.
   - Create a new resource: `Transaction`.
 This transaction tracks the history of the hotel.
 A new transaction is created whenever a pet is checked in or checked out, a pet is created or deleted, or a pet owner is created or deleted, etc. It could be a simple timestamp and string of what happenens.
     - Create the model
     - Add the model to the ApplicationContext